Proud Boys leader Tarrio now compliant with Pretrial Services Agency, D.C. judge rules

 Proud Boys leader ordered to appear in D.C.
 Superior Court after pretrial monitoring agency says he failed to report in

-At the brief, but at times contentious, hearing Monday, Tarrio’s attorney argued his client had tried to check in with the agency by phone, but said officials failed to provide a working number.
+At the brief, but at times contentious, hearing Monday, Tarrio’s attorney argued his client had tried to check in with the agency by phone but said officials failed to provide a working number.
 Tarrio later told the judge he had to Google the agency to find a number.

-Tarrio, 33, was arrested in the District Jan.
+Tarrio, 33, was arrested in the District on Jan.
 4 and charged with destruction of property in the burning of a Black Lives Matter banner outside a D.C. church in December.
 In addition to the misdemeanor, Tarrio also faces felony counts of possessing two extended, empty rifle magazines, each capable of holding 30 rounds of .223-caliber, AR-15-compatible ammunition.
 Tarrio told authorities he planned to sell the magazines when he was in the District.

 Proud Boys leader charged in burning of Black Lives Matter banner has failed to check in with court monitoring agency, officials contend